joshnuss/micro-svelte-compiler/README.md

 msv examples/basic.svelte > examples/basic.js
 ```

-It generates a JavaScript version of the component:
+It generates a JavaScript file that looks like this:

 ```js
 export default function component({ target, props }) {